UV Exposure Safety

-- Wear Protective Clothing .
-Sunglasses that provide 99 to 100 percent UV protection greatly reduce sun exposure that can lead to cataracts and other eye damage.
+- Wear protective clothing .
+Sunglasses that provide 99 to 100% UV protection will greatly reduce sun exposure which can lead to cataracts and other eye damage.
 Check the UV label when buying sunglasses.
 A hat with a wide brim offers good sun protection for your eyes, ears, face, and neck – areas particularly prone to overexposure to the sun.
 Tightly woven, loose-fitting, and full-length clothes are best for protection of exposed skin.

 - Seek shade.
 Staying under cover is one of the best ways to protect yourself from the sun.
 Also steer clear of tanning beds and sun lamps that can increase the rate of skin and eye damage.

 - Protect the ozone.
 Use natural products instead of chemical cleaning agents, soaps, and sprays that contain ozone-depleting substances.